skingan/purge_haplotigs_multiBAM/README.md

 #### OPTIONAL MANUAL STEP

-Go through `suspect_contig_reassign.tsv` and the produced dotplots, make your own assessment and modify `suspect_contig_reassign.tsv` by hand.
-Otherwise the next step will just reassign the automatically identified contigs.
+Go through `suspect_contig_reassign.tsv`, look at the corresponding dotplots for each unknown contig, and make your own assessment.
+Modify `suspect_contig_reassign.tsv` by hand.
+Otherwise the next step will reassign the automatically identified contigs only.

 ```
 #!text